bartificer/programming-by-stealth/docs/pbs46.md

 # PBS 46 of x – ES6 Spread Operator, Arrow Functions & Classes

-We’ll start this instalment by having a look at my sample solutions to the previous two instalments, and then we’ll move on to looking at three ES6 features, two of which are extremely significant.
+We’ll start this instalment by having a look at my sample solutions to the previous two instalments.
+Then we’ll move on to looking at three ES6 features, two of which are extremely significant.
 We’ll start by addressing an accidental oversight from the previous instalment when we looked at arrays.
-I had intended to cover the so-called _spread operator_ together with `Array.from()` and the `for...of` loop, but it slipped mind.
-Once we’ve dealt with my little oversight we’ll introduce an entirely new type of function that removes the need for the `const self = this` kludge for callbacks.
-So-called _arrow functions_ greatly simplify the use of callback in JavaScript, and in modern JavaScript, callbacks are everywhere!
+I had intended to cover the so-called _spread operator_ together with `Array.from()` and the `for...of` loop, but it slipped my mind.
+Once we’ve dealt with my little oversight, we’ll introduce an entirely new type of function that removes the need for the `const self = this` kludge for callbacks.
+So-called _arrow functions_ greatly simplify the use of the callback in JavaScript, and in modern JavaScript, callbacks are everywhere!

 Finally, we’ll make a start on my personal favourite new feature in ES6 — classes.
 This major change brings JavaScript into line with the other C-style languages, and, more importantly, into line with how most programmers are used to working.
 This takes JavaScript objects from weird esoteric things only those initiated into the JS cult can understand at a glance to intuitively understandable constructs.
 For those of you for whom JavaScript is your first language, classes will be nice, but for those of you coming to JavaScript form other languages, classes will be a blessed relief!

 We’ll only be covering the basics of the class keyword in this instalment.
 In the next instalment we’ll take things up a notch when we finally explore the concept of _polymorphism_, the heart and soul of object oriented programming.

-# Matching Podcast Episode 516
+## Matching Podcast Episode 516

 Listen Along: Chit Chat Across the Pond Episode 516